LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: stack

    Stack objects store data in a "last in, first out" (LIFO) manner.
-Elements can effeciently be inserted onto the beginning of the stack (called pushing) and removed from the top of the queue (called popping).
+Elements can efficiently be inserted onto the beginning of the stack (called pushing) and removed from the top of the queue (called popping).
 Stacks do not support random access, so the only way to get particular elements from a stack is through one of the iteration-related methods such as :ref:`query expressions